 Read more about Levoča in this article: What to see in Levoča – medieval UNESCO town in Slovakia

 You can enjoy some of the best views of Levoča from the hill above the town, known as Mariánska hora.
 However, it is not just a hill and views which are interesting here.

 The dominant feature of this hill is early 20th-century Basilica of the Visitation of the Blessed Virgin Mary which was built on the site of the former 13th-century chapel.
 It is a religious place visited by hundreds of thousands of pilgrimages every year.

 Kežmarok is a beautiful historic town founded in the 13th century by merging several settlements.
 It became one of the royal cities and gained a lot of privileges.
 Since 1463 it also has a castle, which significantly influenced the history of the town.

-In 1950 the historical center was declared an urban conservation area, and since 2008 it also has one UNESCO Site – wooden church standing outside of the city walls.
-It was built in 1687 and its current baroque appearance comes from the reconstruction in 1717.
+In 1950 the historical centre was declared an urban conservation area, and since 2008 it also has one UNESCO Site – wooden church standing outside of the city walls.
+It was built in 1687 and its current Baroque appearance comes from the reconstruction in 1717.